catchthirtythree/twitch-irc-connection/README.md

 - functional language here

 ##### Steps:
-1. Connecting to irc.twitch.tv:6667, authenticating, joining a channel and displaying incoming messages.
+1. Connect to irc.twitch.tv:6667, authenticate, join a channel, display incoming messages and take care of the PING event.
-2. Taking care of PING events, parsing incoming messages and adding simple commands for the bot to respond to.
+2. Parse incoming messages and add a simple commands for the bot to respond to.
 3.